FernandoMatiasGonzalez/Predicting-Lead-Conversion-ML/README.md

 The analysis provides tailored analysis and advanced recommendations to enhance business strategy.

 ## Implementation Challenges
-- Integration with existing systems
+- Integration with existing systems.
-- Ensuring compliance with data privacy regulations
+- Ensuring compliance with data privacy regulations.
+- Prevent any potential bias in the data.

 ## View Projects
 For detailed analysis and insights, please refer to the included Python notebook.